simonsanvil/ndbc-spatial-modeling/README.md

 <img src="./reports/figures/rmse_per_test_set.jpg" alt="Partial sets RMSE" width="2400px" style="background-color: white;">

-Of the two ML methods, Gradient Boost ([LightGBM](https://lightgbm.readthedocs.io/en/latest/)) was the one that turned out to be most successful not only on accuracy but also when comparing the time it takes to run inference in comparison to Random Forest.
+Of the two ML methods, Gradient Boost ([LightGBM](https://lightgbm.readthedocs.io/en/latest/)) was the one that turned out to be most successful not only on accuracy but also when comparing the time it takes to run inference in comparison to Random Forest (LightGBM is over 3x faster).